 Organizing your seating is an essential step in developing your small space decorating ideas.
 The size and shape of your small living room will determine where you place your sofa set.
 You may be stuck with a single furniture configuration if you’re working with larger seating in a tight space.
 Choosing smaller couch and armchair combos lends more flexibility to your furniture layout.

 Once you decide on the best living room sofa sets for your small living room, there are a few different ways you can design your furniture layout.
 Use the following seating arrangement suggestions to give your small living room a gorgeous look and an open feel:

-- Center Your Seats Around a Focal Point: Whether it’s a grand TV stand, a dazzling chandelier, a crackling fireplace console or the stunning landscape outside your window, your seating area should accentuate the centerpiece of your living room.
+- Center Your Seats Around a Focal Point: Whether it’s a grand wall unit, a dazzling chandelier, a crackling fireplace console or the stunning landscape outside your window, your seating area should accentuate the centerpiece of your living room.
 Try arranging your couch or small sectional sofa around this focal point so that you and your loved ones can sit back and enjoy the view.